-From an historical point of view the issue of uncertainty has not always been embraced within the scientific community [Klir and Yuan, 1995].
-In the traditional view of science, uncertainty represents an undesirable state, a state that must be avoided at all costs.
+From a historical point of view, the issue of uncertainty has not always been embraced within the scientific community (Klir and Yuan, 1995).
+In the traditional view of science, uncertainty represents an undesirable state-a state that must be avoided at all costs.
 This was the state of science until the late nineteenth century when physicists realized that Newtonian mechanics did not address problems at the molecular level.
-Newer methods, associated with statistical mechanics, were developed which recognized that statistical averages could replace the specific manifestations of microscopic entities.
-These statistical quantities, which summarized the activity of large numbers of microscopic entities, could then be connected in a model with appropriate macroscopic variables [Klir and Yuan, 1995].
-Now, the role of Newtonian mechanics and its underlying calculus which considered no uncertainty was replaced with statistical mechanics which could be described by a probability theory - a theory which could capture a form of uncertainty, the type generally referred to as random uncertainty.
-After the development of statistical mechanics there has been a gradual trend in science during the past century to consider the influence of uncertainty on problems, and to do so in an attempt to make our models more robust, in the sense that we achieve credible solutions and at the same time quantify the amount of uncertainty.
+Newer methods, associated with statistical mechanics, were developed, which recognized that statistical averages could replace the specific manifestations of microscopic entities.
+These statistical quantities, which summarized the activity of large numbers of microscopic entities, could then be connected in a model with appropriate macroscopic variables (Klir and Yuan, 1995).
+Now, the role of Newtonian mechanics and its underlying calculus, which considered no uncertainty, was replaced with statistical mechanics, which could be described by a probability theory-a theory that could capture a form of uncertainty, the type generally referred to as random uncertainty.
+After the development of statistical mechanics there has been a gradual trend in science during the past century to consider the influence of uncertainty on problems and to do so in an attempt to make our models more robust in the sense that we achieve credible solutions and at the same time quantify the amount of uncertainty.

-Of course, the leading theory in quantifying uncertainty in scientific models from the late nineteenth century until the late twentieth century had been probability theory.
-However, the gradual evolution of the expression of uncertainty using probability theory was challenged, first in 1937 by Max Black, with his studies in vagueness, then with the introduction of fuzzy sets by Lotfi Zadeh in 1965.
-Zadeh's work [1965] had a profound influence on the thinking about uncertainty because it challenged not only probability theory as the sole representation for uncertainty, but the very foundations upon which probability theory was based: classical binary (two-valued) logic [Klir and Yuan, 1995].
+Of course, the leading theory in quantifying uncertainty in scientific models from the late nineteenth century until the late twentieth century had been the probability theory.
+However, the gradual evolution of the expression of uncertainty using probability theory was challenged, first in 1937 by Max Black with his studies in vagueness and then with the introduction of fuzzy sets by Zadeh (1965).
+Zadeh's paper had a profound influence on the thinking about uncertainty because it challenged not only probability theory as the sole representation for uncertainty but also the foundations on which probability theory was based: classical binary (two-valued) logic (Klir and Yuan, 1995).

-Probability theory dominated the mathematics of uncertainty for over five centuries.
+Probability theory dominated mathematics of uncertainty for more than five centuries.
 Probability concepts date back to the 1500s, to the time of Cardano when gamblers recognized the rules of probability in games of chance.
-The concepts were still very much in the limelight in 1685, when the Bishop of Wells wrote a paper that discussed a problem in determining the truth of statements made by two witnesses who were both known to be unreliable to the extent that they only tell the truth with probabilities p_1 and p_2 , respectively.
-The Bishop's answer to this was based on his assumption that the two witnesses were independent sources of information [Lindley, 1987].
+The concepts were still much in the limelight in 1685, when the Bishop of Wells wrote a paper that discussed a problem in determining the truth of statements made by two witnesses who were both known to be unreliable to the extent that they tell the truth only with probabilities, p_1 and p_2 , respectively.
+The Bishop's answer to this was based on his assumption that the two witnesses were independent sources of information (Lindley, 1987).